nzoschke/gofaas/Readme.md

 ## Docs

-Check out [the gofaas docs folder](docs/) where each component is explained in more details.
+Check out [the docs folder](docs/) where each component is explained in more detail.

 ## Contributing